 Depending on the number of appointments at a given time, we may ask patients to wait in their cars until we call them in, to help maintain social distancing.
 The lobby has been reorganized to create six feet of space between chairs.
 Magazines, children’s toys, and other items have been removed to aid in frequent disinfecting of all high touch surfaces.
 We have stationed hand sanitizer in the reception area and throughout our treatment rooms and offices, and will ask that patients use it upon arrival.

 After your appointment, please let us know if you develop a fever or other symptoms within 14 days.

-Contact TRU Dentistry Austin or call 737-203-8538 any time of day to schedule a consultation.
+TRU Dentistry Austin welcomes emergency walk-ins and sees patients after-hours.
+Don’t endure pain while waiting for an appointment or the office to open.
+Contact TRU Dentistry Austinor call 737-203-8538 any time of day to schedule a consultation.
 Our offices are open for all dental care services and we’re taking extra precautions to ensure the safety of our patients, staff, and community.